brynnmcgovern/Solitaire/Coding Standards.md

 ## Class and Function Naming:

-Class names should follow CamelCase, e.g., PlayingCard, Deck, Table, StockWaste, Foundation.
+Class names should follow PascalCase, e.g., PlayingCard, Deck, Table, StockWaste, Foundation.
-Function names should be in lowercase with words separated by underscores, e.g., is_below, is_opposite_suit, can_attach, add_cards, table_to_table, table_to_foundation, waste_to_table.
+Function names should be in camelCase, e,g., addCard, getTopCard.
 Use clear and descriptive names for variables and functions to enhance code readability.

 ## Comments: